 In furtherance of the stewardship policies adopted by the Trustees, qualification is the process of ensuring that districts and their member clubs have the appropriate legal, financial, and stewardship controls in place to effectively participate in district grants and global grants and packaged grants.
 The qualification process prepares districts and their member clubs to administer a program that includes effective and careful oversight of grant funds and helps to ensure the quality and consistency of compliance with stewardship requirements.
 Districts must agree to implement the financial and stewardship requirements in the district qualification memorandum of understanding (MOU) to be qualified.
 Clubs must agree to implement the financial and stewardship requirements in the club qualification MOU and must have at least one club member participate in their district's grant management seminar each year to be qualified.
-Districts participating in Rotary Foundation grants must be qualified to receive grant funds.
-Clubs participating in global grants and packaged grants must be qualified to receive grant funds.
+Districts participating in global grants and packaged grants must be qualified to receive grant funds.
 (October 2012 Trustees Mtg., Dec.
 16)